tzi/url2form.js/README.md

 </form>

 <script>
-  url2form('myFormName');
+  url2form.init('myFormName');
 </script>
 ```

 If the URI is "?myInput=myValue" the `input` will be valued with "myValue".
-Every time you click on validate, you create an URL to bookmark.
+Every time you click on validate, you create a new URL to bookmark.

-Examples
+Projects using it
 -------

  * [Pajomatic](http://tut-tuuut.github.io/pajomatic/): Help for French parents who pay a nanny